Home Destination Florence Falls: How to Visit, Swim & Plan Your Trip

 Water flow is strongest early dry season.
 Conditions are most stable and access is most reliable.

-Swim in designated areas only.
-Do not enter outside marked zones.
+Swim in designated areas only

 Darwin